kbss-cvut/jopa-examples/example01-jopa-sesame-owl2java/README.md

 just log some messages, but additional logic can be put in them.
 The semantics of the listeners corresponds to their semantics declared in the [JPA 2.1 specification](http://download.oracle.com/otndocs/jcp/persistence-2_1-fr-eval-spec/index.html).

+### Language Tag Specification

+JOPA allows language tag to be dynamically specified for whole entities or their attributes.
+The language tag is then applied to String-based values (data and annotation properties).
+Check out the `cz.cvut.kbss.jopa.example01.ManualRunner.java` class, in which both English and Czech names of courses are used.
+By default, the persistence unit uses English, but descriptors allow to override this setting per entity or per individual attributes (so various languages can be combined in one entity).

 ## Persistence Setup